openconfig/gnsi/authz/README.md

 ## The gRPC-level Authorization Policy

-The policy the RPC is to enforce is defined in a form of a JSON string whose structure depends on the requirements of the RPC server.
+The policy to be enforced is defined in the form of a JSON string whose structure depends on the requirements of the RPC server.

-In the case of a `gRPC`-based server the JSON string's schema can be found [here](https://github.com/grpc/proposal/pull/246).
+In the case of a `gRPC`-based server, the JSON string's schema can be found [here](https://github.com/grpc/proposal/pull/246).
 It also can be described using the following PROTOBUF definition.